jawj/mostly-ormless/README.md

 * **`Selectable`**: what I'll get back from a `SELECT` query.
 This is what schemats was already giving us.
 * **`Whereable`**: what I can use in a `WHERE` condition.
 This is approximately the same as `Selectable`, but all columns are optional.
 It is (subject to some later tweaks) a `Partial<Selectable>`.
 * **`Insertable`**: what I can `INSERT` into a table.
-This is also similar to `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing, `NULL` or `DEFAULT`.
+This is also similar to `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing or `NULL` or `DEFAULT`.
 * **`Updatable`**: what I can `UPDATE` a row with.
-This is similar to what I can `INSERT`, but all columns are optional: it is a simple `Partial<Insertable>`.
+This is similar to what I can `INSERT`, but all columns are optional: it's a simple `Partial<Insertable>`.

 I [forked schemats](https://github.com/PSYT/schemats) to generate these interfaces.
-While I was at it I also got rid of the verbose, original, two-stage approach, where a type alias is created for every column.
+While I was at it, I also got rid of the verbose, two-stage output, where a type alias is created for every column.

-Ignoring a few additional bells and whistles, my schemats fork therefore now generates something like the following when run against the `books` table:
+Ignoring some additional bells and whistles, my fork therefore now generates something like the following when run against the `books` table:

 ```typescript
 export namespace books {